Indian Army during World War II: Burma campaign 1943

-Burma Campaign 1944
+Burma campaign 1944

-The Battle of the Admin Box (5th, 7th and 26th Indian, 81st (West Africa) Division, 36th British Infantry Division) in February, came after a limited allied offensive.
-The Japanese had infiltrated the widely dispersed lines of the 7th Division, and moved north undetected crossed the Kalapanzin River and swung west and south, and attacked the HQ of the 7th Division.
+The Battle of the Admin Box (5th, 7th and 26th Indian, 81st (West Africa) Division, 36th British Division) in February, came after a limited allied offensive.
+The Japanese had infiltrated the widely dispersed lines of the 7th Division.
+They then moved north undetected across the Kalapanzin River, and swung west and south, and attacked the HQ of the 7th Division.
 The forward divisions were ordered to dig in and hold their positions rather than retreat, while the reserve divisions advanced to their relief.
 On the ground, the fighting for the Admin Box was severe and Japanese fire caused heavy casualties in the crowded defences and twice set ammunition dumps on fire.
 However, all attempts to overrun the defenders were thwarted by the tanks of the 25th Dragoons.
 Although Allied casualties were higher than the Japanese, the Japanese had been forced to abandon many of their wounded to die.
 For the first time in the Burma Campaign, the Japanese tactics had been countered and turned against them and British and Indian soldiers had held and defeated a major Japanese attack.

 The Battle of Imphal and the Battle of Sangshak (17th, 20th, 23rd Indian Divisions, 50th Indian Parachute Brigade and 254th Indian Tank Brigade) took place in the region around the city of Imphal, the capital of the state of Manipur in North-East India from March until July 1944.
-Japanese army and the Indian National Army attempted to destroy the Allied forces at Imphal and invade India, but were driven back into Burma with heavy losses.
+The Japanese army and the Indian National Army attempted to destroy the Allied forces at Imphal and invade India, but were driven back into Burma with heavy losses.

-The Battle of Kohima (50th Indian Parachute Brigade 5th, 7th Indian and 2nd British Division) was the turning point of the Japanese U Go offensive.
+The Battle of Kohima (50th Indian Parachute Brigade and 5th, 7th Indian and 2nd British Divisions) was the turning point of the Japanese U Go offensive.
 The Japanese attempted to capture Kohima ridge, a feature which dominated the road by which the major British and Indian troops at Imphal were supplied.
 British and Indian reinforcements counter-attacked to drive the Japanese from the positions they had captured.
 The Japanese abandoned the ridge, but continued to block the Kohima-Imphal road.
 From 16 May to 22 June, the British and Indian troops pursued the retreating Japanese and reopened the road.
 The battle ended on 22 June when British and Indian troops from Kohima and Imphal met at Milestone 109.